Oral vs Topical Spironolactone

 Is Oral or Topical Spironolactone right for you?

 Both oral and topical spironolactone have their place!
 Oral spironolactone helps to treat hormonal acne from the inside out, while the topical form works on the skin level.
 Topical spironolactone is a great option for patients who are not able to take oral spironolactone.
-When it comes to determining if oral or topical spironolactone is right for you, we recommend consulting with a dermatologist.
+When it comes to determining if oral or topical spironolactone is right for you, we recommend consulting with a dermatologist or other healthcare provider.
 They’ll be able to review your medical history, photos, and skin concerns to create a custom treatment plan that’s right for you.

 Shop this post